tofumapu/lab-github-actions/README.md

 # lab-github-actions
-lab test on github actions
+lab test on github actions.
 Rewrite something on this file.